-An income investment tax credit is allowed for enterprises owning or operating certain facilities that produce electric energy through firing or co-firing biomass and through the sequential use of energy that consist of all the components necessary for the production of synfuel.
-The investment tax credit is equal to five percent (5%) of investments made by the enterprise in the initial establishment of an eligible facility.
+An income investment tax credit is allowed for enterprises owning or operating certain electrical and thermal energy producing facilities.
+The credit is equal to five percent (5%) of investments made by the enterprise in the initial establishment of an eligible facility.
 The commencement date shall not be more than two (2) years from the date the eligible facility becomes fully operational.
 The credit is limited to fifty percent (50%) of the total state income tax liability of the enterprise for that year that is generated by, or arises out of, the eligible facility.
 Any credit claimed but not used in any taxable year may be carried forward for five (5) consecutive years.